 - d.
 AGD guidance shall provide clear instructions for a user to enrol to the biometric system - e.
-Supplementary information (the quality assessment criteria report explained in Chapter 10, Developer's quality assessment criteria report of biometric samples) shall describe the efficacy of quality metrics, how the efficacy is tested or confirmed and how the low-quality samples can be generated
+If supplementary information is provided in addition to the information provided in b), (the quality assessment criteria report explained in Chapter 10, Developer's quality assessment criteria report of biometric samples) shall describe the efficacy of quality metrics, how the efficacy is tested or confirmed and how the low-quality samples can be generated